 Revolutionary QA features are being made possible through Robotic Process Automation and Machine Learning that code based frameworks simply cannot compete with.
 The issue of test maintenance in particular illustrates the chasm that now exists between these types of frameworks and an Intelligent Quality Assistance platform like Virtuoso.

-In this case our customer was developing an application that was proving very difficult to automate within a framework.
+In this case our customer, Chemistry, was developing an application that was proving very difficult to automate within a framework.
 The application had a lot of problems around object identification and required two-factor authentication in the form of email one-time passwords.

 However, the really big challenge with this application was the unusually high volume of test maintenance that was required for regression testing.
 Even small changes in the application would result in many hours of manual work to re-author the tests.